tonytuanabdeen/Agentforce-Podcast/README.md

     sf org login web -s -a AF-Dev-target
     ```

-### Create the default Agentforce Agent User
+## Create the default Agentforce Agent User

     ```bash
     sf apex run -f apex-scripts/setup-agent-user.apex
     ```

-### Metadata Deployment
+## Metadata Deployment

-#### Episode 01 - Agentforce - **Answer Questions with Knowledge**
+### Episode 01: Answer Questions with Knowledge

-1️⃣ Deploy the **af-knowledge-faq** metadata.
+1. Deploy the **af-knowledge-faq** metadata.

     ```bash
     sf project deploy start -d af-knowledge-faq
     ```

 > [!IMPORTANT]
 > This package will deploy the required Permission Sets, enable Lightning Knowledge, and configure the Knowledge__kav custom field along with its page layout.
 > Most importantly, it will also deploy the Agentforce Agent – “Marhaba AI Agent”.

 2️⃣ Assign the "Knowledge FAQ Access" permission set to the running user.